AndrasMadiSzabo/prefixbox-company-test-java/test.md

 ## Short questions

 - What is a package?
 How do you define a package?
+	- Like a folder or directory where files are semantically grouped together.
 - What is a constructor?
 When is it executed?
+	- A special method that creates an instance of the class when called.
+It is executed at runtime.
 - How do you implement inheritance in Java?
+	- I "extend" the class with the parent.
 - How do you prevent someone to inherit from a class?
+	- I make it "private" or "protected".
 - What is a final variable?
 Where you can assign value to final variables?
+	- Its value cannot be changed.
+Its value is assigned at declaration.
 - Specify the available access modifiers in Java and briefly explain them
+	- private: can only be accassed from within the class
+	- default: can only be accassed from within the same package
+	- protected: can only be accassed from the same package or from a subclass
+	- public: can be accessed from anywhere
 - Briefly explain the mechanism of exception handling
+	- In some cases, there is the possibility of runtime exeption that can be foreseen.
+In these cases, we can deal with these situations by "throwing" and "catching" the "exeption".
 - What is the difference between an abstract class and an interface?
+	- In an interface, there are no method implementations while in an abstract class, there can be fully implemented methods and only an abstract method is needed.
 - What is the difference between Comparator and Comparable?
+	- F*ing no idea at the time of writing.
+	- (I looked it up, though.
+Thanks for asking.
+As I see it now is that Comparable is defined within the class to be sorted and it can be used on only one dimension/field while Comparator (which is much cooler) is defined in separate classes based on separate sorting dimensions and I can select the one I need in different situations.)
 - How Iterable and Iterator interface works?
 What methods need to exist in a class that implements them?
 What is their relation to for loops?
+	- Also didn't know.
+But now:
+	- An iterable is a class that implements Iterable (interface) like e.g. List.
+It can be iterated using a for-each loop.
+Iterable hs one method: iterator() that retuns an Iterator.
+Iterator has hasNext() and next() that can be used to process the next item.

 ## Programming tasks